In a nutshell

 - Variety is key in the beginning, says Meal: “I would want the opportunity to do both compliance and enforcement for some period of time.
 I would be looking hard for a law firm that would give you a chance to do this in the area – it's quite important.”

 - The Trump administration could affect the Federal Communications Commission's (FCC) scope.
-“The FCC has been under Democratic control for the last eight years, and during that time it has dramatically expanded its regulatory reach in privacy and data security,” explains Meal.
-“The FCC will now be moving under Republican control, so you could see a significant rollback of what has been occurring under Democratic control.”
+“The FCC was under Democratic control for the last eight years, and during that time it has dramatically expanded its regulatory reach in privacy and data security,” explains Meal.
+“The FCC is now under Republican control, so you could see a significant rollback of what was previously put in place.”

-- The alleged Russian hacking of the Democratic National Committee highlighted priorities for lawyers in the field.
-“Good data governance and hygiene” will become increasingly important factors, says Callahan.“It's very sobering,” she adds,pointing to the rising stakesof cyber attacks:“CEOs have been fired over breaches that occurred due a lack of data security.”
+- The alleged Russian hacking of the Democratic National Committee highlighted new priorities for lawyers in the cybersecurity field.
+“Good data governance and hygiene” will become increasingly important factors, says Callahan.
+“It's very sobering,” she adds, pointing to the rising stakes of cyber attacks: “CEOs have been fired over breaches that occurred due a lack of data security.”

 - The Federal Trade Secrets Act may produce some interesting cases brought by companies whose trade secrets have been stolen.
 On a related note, lawyers will see an uptick in “drafting employment contracts to comply” to ensure employees don't pass information on to competitors,according to Lori Lesser of Simpson Thacher & Bartlett.